 Thank you to everyone who submitted nominations.
 These were shortlisted by the awards committee in each of the 7 categories.

 Our alumni and our extended school community are welcome to vote in the Leeds Luminaries Awards.
 You may cast one vote per category and vote once either online below or in person at one of our birthday events.
 The award winners will be announced and presented at the Leeds Luminaries Awards Dinner on Saturday 17 November 2018.
-Voting will close on Wednesday 17 October 2018.
+Voting will close at midnight on Wednesday 17 October 2018.

 Find out more about the nominees in this category